zpassenger/no-category-base-wpml/readme.txt

 Simply don't have a page and category with the same slug.
 Even if they do have the same slug it won't break anything, just the category will get priority (Say if a category and page are both 'xyz' then `myblog.com/xyz/` will give you the category).
 This can have an useful side-effect.
 Suppose you have a category 'news', you can add a page 'news' which will show up in the page navigation but will show the 'news' category.

+= Do I need WPML to use it? =

+No, you can use this plugin without having WPML installed.

 = Can you add a feature X? =

 Just ask on the support forum.
 If its useful enough and I have time for it, sure.